-Inventories consist of merchandise held for sale and are stated at the lower of cost or market.
-The Company determines inventory costs using a weighted average cost method.
+Inventories consist of merchandise held for sale and are stated at the lower of cost and net realizable value.
+When evidence exists that the net realizable value of inventory is lower than its cost, the difference is recorded in cost of sales in the consolidated statement of income as a loss in the period in which it occurs.
+The Company determines inventory costs using the weighted average cost method.
 The Company capitalizes transportation, duties and other costs to get product to its retail locations.
-The Company provides reserves for estimated losses related to shrinkage and other amounts that are otherwise not expected to be fully recoverable.
+The Company records reserves for estimated losses related to shrinkage and other amounts that are otherwise not expected to be fully recoverable.
 These reserves are calculated based on historical shrinkage, selling price, margin and current business trends.
-The estimates have calculations that require management to make assumptions based on the current rate of sales, age, salability and profitability of inventory, historical percentages that can be affected by changes in the Company's merchandising mix, customer preferences and changes in actual shrinkage trends.
-These reserves totaled \$2,476 thousand and \$2,268 thousand as of December 31, 2015 and December 25, 2014, respectively.
+The estimates have calculations that require management to make assumptions based on the current rate of sales, age, salability and profitability of inventory, historical percentages that can be affected by changes in the Company's merchandising mix, customer preferences, and changes in actual shrinkage trends.
+These reserves totaled \$2,449 thousand and \$2,476 thousand as of December 29, 2016 and December 31, 2015, respectively.